 The 23rd FIFA World Cup will mark the first time the tournament is hosted in North America, with Canada, Mexico, and the United States sharing the honour, making it the first edition to be held across three nations.

-The United States is also gearing up to host the world’s top Football Clubs world Cup just before the 2026 FIFA Men’s World Cup.
+The United States already hosted the world’s top Football Clubs tournament just before the 2026 FIFA Men’s World Cup.
 The 2025 Club World Cup will be held in the United States from June 14 to July 13, 2025, with 32 teams participating, and the tournament format will be similar to the World Cup.
 In this format, Chelsea won the final match against PSG.

 Canada, Mexico, and the United States automatically qualified for the FIFA World Cup 2026 group stage matches as host nations.
 Each co-host team is placed in a different group, with Mexico in Group A, Canada in Group B, and the United States in Group D.